 Questions may be directed to the agency contact responsible for preparing the fiscal note and/or you may request that a Legislative Finance analyst review the fiscal note(s) to determine the validity of estimated costs, new position requirements, fund sources, and five-year projections.
-For bills scheduled for hearings in finance committees, an analyst has performed a review of associated fiscal notes.
+If a bill is scheduled for hearings in finance committees, an analyst has already performed a review of associated fiscal notes.